Colour Out of Space

 Rory Salter

-Rory Salter lives in London, working mostly with sound and performance, as a musician and sound technician.
+This resolutely humble sound worker from London spends time on both sides of the spotlight — as a maker of dramatic, intimate collages and as a sound technician for the new season of Panini Excellence on BBC Seven.
 Recordings are available via Index Clean, TEETH, Research Laboratories, Zoomin’ Night & others.
 A new album ‘a sky cold as clay’ is out now on Infant Tree.

 ‘His work is formed through experimentations with acoustic & electronic instruments, faulty & functional technologies, cassette tape, feedback and walking; motivated by exploring relationships to environment, work/labour & craft; It is rooted in practice and documentation.
 He has performed and worked with Derek Baron, Phil Julian, Sun Yizhou, Mark Peter Wright, Regan Bowering, Li Song and others.
 He co-runs the record label and mail-order distribution Infant Tree with artist Ben Victor Waggett and curates a series of concerts in London between Cafe OTO, Dalston and Spanners, Loughborough Junction.’
 Hundred Years Gallery